 Before we further develop the mixed models for hierarchically structured data, let's briefly indicate how mixed models can be set up for cross-classified data structures (Section 20.2).
-In the simplest cross-classified structure, every observation is classified according to 2 groupings, eg doctors and nurses in hospital data.
-We denote the 2 groupings by A and B. If both doctors and nurses are taken to represent a population, the natural model has 2 random effects in addition to the error term, as follows:
+In the simplest cross-classified structure, every observation is classified according to 2 groupings, eg sires and dams in breeding data.
+We denote the 2 groupings by A and B. If both sires and dams are taken to represent a population, the natural model has 2 random effects in addition to the error term, as follows:

-$$Y_i = (X\beta)i + u{A(i)} + v{B(i)} + \varepsilon_i$$ Eq 21.9 where $(X\beta)$ represents the fixed effects, and the random effects for groupings A and B are drawn from normal distributions with variances σ_A^2 and σ_B^2 , respectively.
-In the context of analysis of experimental design data, this model is known as a 2-way random effects ANOVA model (Dean and Voss, 2000) (and more commonly written in a 2-index notation with i and j representing the units (or categories) of factors A and B).
-ICCs can be computed by the same principles as above, eg the ICC for observations at the same level of grouping A is computed as:
+$$Y_i = (X\beta)i + u{A(i)} + v{B(i)} + \varepsilon_i$$ Ea 21.9 where $(X\beta)$ represents the fixed effects, and the random effects for groupings A and B are drawn from normal distributions with variances $\sigma_A^2$ and $\sigma_B^2$ , respectively.
+In the context of analysis of experimental design data, this model is known as a 2-way random effects ANOVA model (Dean & Voss, 2000) model (and more commonly written in a 2-index notation with i and j representing the factors A and B).
+ICCs can be computed by the same principles as above; eg the ICC for observations at the same level of grouping A is computed as: